ammar-tanwar/bloglearnbay/posts/how-to-choose-the-right-data-science-program-for-your-career-goals.md

 Research the best data science online programs to evaluate the class timings and structure, skills, and reputation of the institution providing the program.
 Find out the eligibility criteria as well for these programs.
 You can also go through the student reviews to better understand the course.<br>

 You can also find out if the program provides any perks to students, like doubt-clearing sessions or career counseling.
-Furthermore, you will get a clear picture of the type of educational facilities or care given to students and can compare the institutes to find the most suited. _If you get any institute that offers offline doubt clearance sessions, you should never miss that opportunity.
-Although 95% of courses are completely online, try to find a course that offers offline sessions for mock interviews, doubt clearing, resume building, and projects._ <br><br>
+Furthermore, you will get a clear picture of the type of educational facilities or care given to students and can compare the institutes to find the most suited. <br>

+_If you get any institute that offers offline doubt clearance sessions, you should never miss that opportunity.
+Although 95% of courses are completely online, try to find a course that offers offline sessions for mock interviews, doubt clearing, resume building, and projects._

 ### Tip 4:- Decide your ideal learning environment